Uganda begins Ebola vaccine trial after new outbreak kills a nurse and infects 2 other people

 At least 234 contacts in this outbreak have been identified, according to the Ministry of Health.

 Health authorities have access to more than 2,000 doses of a candidate vaccine against the Sudan strain.
-The maker of the vaccine has not yet been made public.
+IAVI provided the vaccine.

 The trial “marks a major milestone in public health emergency response and demonstrates the power of collaboration for global health security,” Matshidiso Moeti, the WHO director for Africa, said in a statement.